laidav/security-analysis/retail/BBY/BBY Analysis.md

 			- need to increase volume to replace old legacy

 			- total tech is a drag right now on operating margin

+				- watched youtube reviews and comments

+				- mixed reviews

+				- $200 per year, pretty pricy

 			- Total tech % of revenue?

+				- not available

+			- seems to be a drag on their margins currently :-1:

+			- https://www.youtube.com/watch?v=3ebbunJ7_g0  this youtuber went with it - not sure yet though :thinking:

 		- hows bestbuy health doing?